Paradoxxs/Gitbook/osint/Sources/Hunt for data.md

 ````

-# Code respositories
+# Code repositories

 Sites like Github, gitlab, etc. are repositories for sharing code between developers.
 The good thing about Git sites is that it allow you to look through the history of the code uploaded.
 This allow you to sensitive information was present in previous commits.

 You can look through the logs files of an repository by first cloning the repository and using the *git log* command when standing inside the project folder.